Blog

 How to send emails in WordPress

-· 8 min read · Tips and resources · November 11th, 2021
+· 11 min read · Tips and resources · January 25th, 2024

-Note: If you’re using WooCommerce for your e-commerce store, learn how to resolve email sending issues using MailerSend’s email API and official WooCommerce plugin.
+Note: If you’re using WooCommerce for your e-commerce store, learn how to resolve email-sending issues using MailerSend’s email API and official WooCommerce plugin.
 Our blog article explains how: WooCommerce not sending emails every time?
 Here’s how to fix it.

 When configured out of the box, WordPress doesn’t actually send emails because it has no email server capabilities.
 WordPress is a content management platform.
 It wasn't designed to be an email service, so it relies on the web host to send messages—like contact form submissions, invoices and email notifications—on its behalf.